beet-software/dorm/docs/docs/engines/postgres.md

 ## Create the tables

 Create tables with PostgreSQL SQL before using the repositories.
-The package does not expose a schema generator or migration command.
+The package does not infer migrations from generated schemas.
+Use `PostgresMigrationAdapter` with `dorm_migrations` for explicit, ordered SQL migrations.

 For a generated model with a `String` identity and a `String` field, the table contains a primary-key column and the mapped model columns.
 Foreign fields